nishigandhi1998/Analysis_and_Visualization_of_P-AND-L_Data-_Excel-/README.md

 ## 🧭 Project Overview
 This project demonstrates how to **transform raw Bloomberg financial data** into a clean, analytical, and presentation-ready **Profit & Loss (P&L) analysis in Excel**.

-Using Adidas (Ticker: *ADS GY Equity*) as the focus, the project showcases how advanced Excel functions, formatting, and visualization techniques can convert complex datasets into **actionable business insights**.
+Using Adidas (Ticker: *ADS GY Equity*) as the focus, the project showcases how advanced Excel functions, formatting, and visualisation techniques can convert complex datasets into **actionable business insights**.

 ---

 ## 🎯 Objectives
 - Structure and format Bloomberg-exported financial data into a concise, professional P&L.
 - Calculate **key financial metrics** such as Gross Profit Margin, EBIT Margin, and Revenue CAGR.
-- Visualize growth and profitability trends with clear, management-friendly charts.
+- Visualise growth and profitability trends with clear, management-friendly charts.
 - Interpret results and communicate findings through a one-page executive summary.

 ---